snakamura/log/2025/6/existential_universal1.md

   rightAdjunct f = counit . fmap f
 ```

 It turned out that `SomeF` is a left adjoint and `Const` is a right adjoint.
 Unfortunately, we cannot make them an instance of this `Adjunction`. `Adjunction` defines an adjunction whose left adjoint and right adjoint are both in the category of Haskell types `Hask` where objects are types and morphisms are functions.
 But in an adjunction of `SomeF` and `Const`, a left adjoint `SomeF` is in `Hask`, but a right adjoint `Const` is in a category of functors where objects are functors and morphisms are natural transformations.
-Still, there are an adjunction.
+Still, they are an adjunction.

 Since `Some` is isomorphic to `SomeF Identity`, you can say `Some -> a` and `Identity ~> Const a` are isomorphic, which means `Some -> a` and `forall x. x -> a` are isomorphic.

-Intuitively, you can think this isomorphism this way.
+Intuitively, you'd think this isomorphism this way.
 A function that takes `Some` cannot get anything from it because it's unknown what's inside it.
-Similarly, a function that takes any `x` cannot get anything from `x` because it's unknown what it is.
+Similarly, a function that takes any `x` cannot get anything from `x` because it can be anything.
 In both cases, a caller can pass anything to them as their argument.
 They're isomorphic in this sense.